 Life at Jack’s side had worn me thin.
 His lies, deceptions, and evasions repulsed me.
 Even the physical violence—the choking—had begun to feel almost mundane.
 What haunted me more were the psychological assaults: interrogations, manipulations, fabrications of reality.

-Jack despised it.
+JJack despised it.

 Jack’s fury simmered, a slow, dangerous fire that could ignite without warning.
 Each day, I learned to navigate his moods, stepping lightly through a minefield of invisible rules.
 Every glance, every word, every hesitation was scrutinized, cataloged, weaponized against me.
-Even my breathing seemed to betray me.
+The psychological torment became relentless.
+He questioned my every move, dissected my thoughts with surgical precision, and twisted my reality until I no longer trusted my own perceptions.

 Yet even in the darkest hours, there were moments that cut through the gray: a laugh in the salsa studio, the warmth of sunlight on my skin, the rare taste of autonomy.
 Slowly, my body and spirit changed.
 I realized that even in submission, I retained a fragment of self that he could not touch.
 And in that fragment, I found a spark of hope—a promise that one day, I would reclaim the life he had stolen.